viviandotdev/ObsidianVault/20 Sources/Raindrops/All bookmarks/Dario Amodei — Machines of Loving Grace (2).md

 How AI Could Transform the World for the Better

+AI has the potential to transform the world in ways that most people don't even think off.
+The main way AI is able to do this is through speeding up development processes
 #### Highlights

 > [!quote]+ Updated on Mon Nov 04 2024 13:01:10 GMT-0500